gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 When building the robot, devote adequate space to wiring.
 This could mean mounting a PVC pipe and running wires from the back end of the robot through it, or simply using velcro or zipties.

+..  tip:: Make sure that wires are as short as possible to reduce the risk of entanglement.
+However, as components move out of the robot, the wires move with it.
+Tying down every loose inch will result in wire disconnecting.
+Wiring is the art of finding the perfect balance between shortest length and allowing enough freedom as mechanisms need.

 **It is also recommended for electronics to be mounted on a nonconductive material such as wood to prevent ESD**.